Michal Šmíd

-Michal Šmíd (born 20 October 1986) is a professional Czech football player who currently plays for reserve team of SK Slavia Prague.
+Michal Šmíd (born 20 October 1986) is a former professional Czech football player who last played for reserve team of SK Slavia Prague.

 Career

 Šmíd joined SK Dynamo České Budějovice in the summer of 2007, having played youth football for SK Slavia Prague.
 On 3 September 2019 he joined FC Zbrojovka Brno on a half year loan from Bohemians 1905.